 She really wanted to marry him back then.
 Maybe they met during military service, maybe they met in their youth group, and maybe they were set up.
 They were happy, they suited each other well, they had a good life ahead of them and so they got married.
 Things went well for a while – until the day everything changed.
 She realised she wasn’t happy in the marriage and wanted to get divorced.

 The problem: The law gives him the solitary power to make this decision.
 A divorce in Israel is only possible if he agrees and initiates it, a woman is not legally entitled to make the decision on her own.
 Maybe he wants her to stay with him, to stay his.
 He can hold her hostage – bound to a marriage she doesn’t want to be in.
 She’s an “Aguna”- anchored.

-She is a brilliant young woman who has recently enlisted for her mandatory army service.
+She is a brilliant young woman who has recently enlisted for her mandatory military service.
 She chose to serve as a combat soldier in a search and rescue unit.
-She is outstanding in her training and would like to become a doctor.
+She is outstanding in her training and would like to become a medic.